Corbelli/dqn-pytorch/Report.md

     self.memory = ReplayBuffer(action_size, BUFFER_SIZE, BATCH_SIZE, seed)
 ```

-The agent interacts with the enviroment, acting in a epsilon greedy policy according to the act function
+The agent interacts with the environment, acting in an epsilon greedy policy according to the act function

 ```python
     state = torch.from_numpy(state).float().unsqueeze(0).to(device)